Last updated on November 11th, 2021 at 03:21 pm

 Additionally, you should always indicate if you’re new to Zoom interpretations so we can provide additional set up and meeting guidance.

-To schedule a meeting:
+To schedule a remote interpretation on a meeting:

 These instructions are the same for scheduling a webinar, but first you would click Webinarà Schedule a Webinar.